XiAnzheng-ID/RansomPyShield-Model/README.md

 # RansomPyShield-Model
-Whats make this ML Model Different than some public and free model out there? this model integrate Yara,CAPA(WIP),blint(WIP) afor its indicator , not just static PE Information from lief/pefile/other
+Whats make this ML Model Different than some public and free model out there? this model integrate Yara, CAPA(WIP), blint(WIP) for its indicator , not just static PE Information from lief/pefile/other

 Why??
 Some Malware can spoof , hide , encrypt , obfus most of their data making extracting them hard, some Model or even bad AV can be bypassed or be fooled using this way